Hermits Rest

 Photography Tips

-The glare on the water was significant with the sun's position at 11:41am.
+The sun's position at 11:41 am significantly increased the glare on the water.
 A circular polarizing filter is a must!
-Without it this would have been a lost shot.
-This was a 3 shot bracketed image merged into its final form.
+Without it, this would have been a lost shot.
+This was a three-shot bracketed image merged into its final form.

 Directions